Ways to Say Hello in Spanish (and Other Spanish Greetings)

 Use salutations flexibly—Spanish speakers often say "buenos días" until late afternoon and "buenas noches" even if it’s not bedtime, and friendly conversation often starts with asking your name and where you’re from.

-Are you wondering how to say hello in Spanish?
+Are you wondering how to greet someone in Spanish?
 Or maybe you also want to know how to introduce yourself?
-If you’ve ever found yourself retreating from the flurry of questions and comments in the middle of a Spanish conversation, you’ll have realized that Spanish-speaking people are very chatty.
+These are some of the first things that are worth tackling when you're learning Spanish.
+If you’ve ever found yourself retreating from the flurry of questions and comments in the middle of a Spanish conversation, you’ll have realized that Spanish speakers can be very chatty.
 You can be sure that they’ll ask you for your name immediately, followed by dozens of other questions in rapid-fire succession.

 Want to make a good first impression?
-Let us guide you through the best ways to start and end a conversation with someone in Spanish, armed with just a few essential words.
-Then you can move on to some of the other Spanish vocab basics you’ll want to master.
+Let us guide you through the best ways to start and end a conversation with someone in Spanish, armed with just a few useful example sentences.
+Then you can move on to some of the other Spanish words and phrases you’ll want to master from basics to intermediate and advanced subjects.

 How to Learn Spanish Fast with the Babbel App